-• Continue regular troop meetings implementing the girl-led plans.

-• Participate in the Girl Scout Cookie Program.
-It's a great way to earn money and develop financial skills.

-~ Each troop must have an approved, trained, and registered troop cookie manager

-• Register for summer camp!
-There are lots of ways girls experience the fun of camp including: day and resident camp (girls attend alone with a buddy, or with their troop).

-• Participate in Girl Scout World Thinking Day on February 22.
+- Continue regular troop meetings implementing the girlled plans. - Participate in the Girl Scout Cookie Program.
+It's a great way to earn money and develop fi ancial skills. - •Each troop must have an approved, trained, and registered troop cookie manager - •Host your 2nd parent/caregiver meeting to discuss cookie program goals and expectations - Register for Summer Camp!
+There are lots of ways girls experience the fun of camp including: day and resident camp (girls attend alone with a buddy, or with their troop). - Participate in Girl Scout World Thinking Day on February 22.
 Girls honor our sister Girl Guides and Girl Scouts by taking time to give thanks for their international friendships and remember that GSUSA is a part of a global community.
-Visit girlscouts.org/worldthinkingday.

-Spring (March-May)

-• Continue with regular troop meetings.

-• Girl Scout Week-Celebrated each March, starting with Girl Scout Sunday and ending with Girl Scout Sabbath on Saturday.
-It always includes the Girl Scout birthday (when Juliette Gordon Low officially registered the first troop) on March 12.

-• Girl Scout Sunday and Girl Scout Sabbath-Provides an opportunity to attend a place of worship and be recognized as Girl Scouts.
-Ask your service unit manager for more information.

-• Court of Awards ceremony-Celebrate awards with a girl-designed ceremony.
-Ending the troop year with a gathering is a great way to reengage parents and share the girls' successes.

-• Renewal-Late spring is a great time to register for the coming year.
-Incentives associated with early registration are on our website.
+Patch requirements available in the Volunteer Toolkit